Giovanni Battista Piranesi

 So when you choose prints from Heritage Prints, you know your artwork has been printed with great care and in limited numbers, making it a print only a select few will own

-When investing in a complete set, our Solander box is the perfect place to store your collection.
+When investing in a complete set, our handmade art folder is the perfect place to store your collection.

-This elegant, high-quality box is designed especially for keeping your prints safe and in perfect condition – yet you can still easily look at them whenever you wish.
+This stylish, high-quality art folder is designed especially for keeping your prints safe and in perfect condition – yet you can still easily look at them whenever you wish.